- Release-tax free equity from your house with a NatWest Retirement Mortgage

 Is NatWest hard to get a mortgage with?

-What is NatWest SVR rate?
+What is the NatWest SVR rate?

 The NatWest SVR rate is 3.89%.